 - Monitor CPU usage, and if it's consistently high, consider adding more CPU cores or optimizing your indexing process to be more efficient.

-- Carefully review and optimize your Solr configuration files.
+- Carefully review and optimise your Solr configuration files.
 Overly complex configurations can lead to performance issues.

-- Customize the `<updateHandler>` section in `solrconfig.xml` to define settings for commit and auto-commit, which affect indexing performance.
+- Customise the '<updateHandler>' section in 'solrconfig.xml' to define settings for commit and auto-commit, which affect indexing performance.